 Continuing studies: If you plan to remain in the United States to continue your studies at another institution, please see the section below regarding SEVIS transfers.

-Departure from the United States: If you do not plan to extend your F-1 or J-1 status through OPT/Academic Training or further studies, you must leave the U.S. by the end of your grace period.
+Departure from the United States: If you do not plan to extend your F-1 or J-1 status through OPT/Academic Training or further studies, you must leave the U.S. by the end of your grace period, or apply for change of status through USCIS to another immigration status that would permit you to stay in the U.S.

 • Grace period for F-1 students: 60 days from degree completion.